phadidi/QA-Automation-WiFiman-Test/README.md

 # Initialization Instructions
-_Before running the WiFiman, Provide your own machine's filepath to the WiFiman APK under the declaration of the app argument in test.py line 9._
+_Before running the WiFiman, provide your own machine's filepath to the WiFiman APK under the declaration of the app argument in test.py line 11._

 # Project Notes
 This project was created in pycharm with pytest as the default test runner under Settings -> Python Integrated Tools.